DistanceDevelopment/spatial-workshops/site_md/index.md

 | Thursday  | Double platform detection functions and advanced topics |  DSM: Modelling advice and advanced topics                | DSM wrapup | Mark-recapture distance sampling                                   | *Practical 11:* `mrds`                                                 |
 | Friday    | Research talks and unstructured time | Research talks: acoustics, spatial capture-recapture, HMMs, other spatial approaches, movement | Special topics                                                     | Open                                                               | Open                               |

+## Refresher of distance sampling concepts

+To remind you about fundamentals of distance sampling, we have [posted the lecture notes and practicals](Introductory distance sampling workshop.pdf) (without data to complete them) from former introductory distance sampling workshops.
+Thumb through these to remind yourself about distance sampling concepts.
+Some of these lectures are also [available in video format](http://distancesampling.org/videos.html).

 ## Software